How To Create An Inventory Management Strategy [+5 Techniques]

 1. Just-in-time (JIT)

-The just-in-time (JIT) inventory strategy aligns orders from suppliers with applicable production schedules.
+Just-in-time (JIT) inventory management aligns orders from suppliers with applicable production schedules.
 Using a JIT approach, manufacturers can increase efficiency and decrease waste by receiving goods only as needed.
 The idea behind JIT systems is to keep as little inventory on hand as possible, meaning you don’t stockpile SKUs or raw materials ‘just in case.’
 Instead, you simply reorder products to replace the order quantity you’ve already sold.

 When properly implemented, JIT inventory management can help manufacturers and business owners reduce storage costs, avoid excess inventory, and keep their products fresh.